Assessment for Learning

 Assessment for Learning in nine subjects.

-The AfL Programme provides performance descriptors (or ‘rubrics’) that help teachers identify actual performance of each skill in each subject at each level of development.
+The IPC AfL Programme provides success criteria (or ‘rubrics’) that help teachers identify learning stage of each skill in each subject at each age phase.

 Here is an Example of the Teachers’ Rubic: